What Is Broadband Internet?

 How Has the Broadband Definition Changed?

 The definition of broadband has changed over time.
 This definition evolves to reflect changes in technology and consumer demand.
-The last time it changed was in 2015 when the FCC upped its broadband benchmark speeds from 4 Mbps download and 1 Mbps upload to 25 Mbps down and 3 Mbps up.
+The last time it changed was in 2024 when the FCC upped its broadband benchmark speeds from 25 Mbps download and 3 Mbps upload to 100 Mbps download and 20 Mbps upload.

 Want to find the best broadband internet service provider in your area?
 Enter your zip code below the FAQs to see what is available in your area.